Commissioner of Education of New York

-The Commissioner of Education of the State of New York is the head of the State Education Department, chosen by the Board of Regents.
-The Commissioner also serves as the President of the University of the State of New York office.
-Generally, the Regents set policy while the Commissioner has responsibility for carrying out policy.
+The commissioner of education of New York is the head of the State Education Department, chosen by the Board of Regents of the University of the State of New York.
+The commissioner also serves as the president of the University of the State of New York office.
+Generally, the regents set policy while the commissioner has responsibility for carrying out policy.